I'm with Cupid: Plot

 Apu and his new wife Manjula invite Homer and Marge to their house for dinner.
 However, Apu and Manjula get in a fight, after Marge mentions to Manjula that Apu does not need to work as much as he does.
 The week before Valentine's Day, Apu tells Homer that he is disappointed that Manjula does not love him, until Homer assures him that Manjula will not leave him before Valentine's Day, and Apu agrees.
 Apu decides to shower Manjula with many romantic surprises to regain her love.
 However, although many of Apu's surprises succeed in fixing his marriage, they ruin other people's relationships.
 The rest of Springfield's women become jealous from all the attention Manjula is receiving, and find their men to be cheapskates (including Maude Flanders).
 At Moe's Tavern, Homer encourages several of Springfield's men that they have to prevent Apu and Manjula from reconciling to save their own relationships and marriages.

 During Valentine's Day, Homer, Chief Wiggum, Dr. Hibbert, Moe, and Ned Flanders investigate what Apu is doing so they can stop it.
 They go around town following him, and Flanders is thrown out of the group for suggesting they should be using their time to be more romantic to their wives instead of trying to sabotage Apu.
 Following Apu to the airport, the remaining group see Elton John there, and they think that he came to Springfield to perform a concert for Apu and Manjula at his insistence (in reality, he had to make an emergency landing because the chandelier on his plane was malfunctioning).
+The group says to John that he won an award for his humanitarian work and then proceed to lock him in a dog carrier.
 However, Apu's actual plan is that he arranged for a skywriter to write "I ♥ U MANJULA".
 During the trouble that ensues, Homer jumps on the plane during takeoff to try to stop the skywriter from spraying the message.
 When Homer destroys the plane's skywriting canister in mid-air, it creates the message "I ♥ U ★", which the other women think is for them.
-While Homer and the pilot fight, Marge remains unconvinced until the plane flies by and Homer drops out of it covered with roses after the plane flew out of control through a thorny rose patch, possibly giving Homer a collapsed lung; nonetheless, Elton John is able to perform a private concert for Apu and Manjula, and their marriage is saved.
-The end credits are red instead of their usual orange colour.
+While Homer and the pilot fight, Marge remains unconvinced until the plane flies by and Homer drops out of it covered with roses after the plane flew out of control through a thorny rose patch, possibly giving Homer a collapsed lung, though Marge is overjoyed at Homer's effort.
+Meanwhile, John performs a private concert for Apu and Manjula, and their marriage is saved.
+The end credits are red instead of their usual yellow color.